MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 ms.service: "dynamics365-business-central"
 author: jswymer
 ---
-# Enabling Application Insights for Tenant Telemetry
+# Enabling Application Insights for Tenant Telemetry On-Premises

-This article describes how to set up a tenants to send telemetry data to Application Insights.
+This article describes how to set up a tenants to send telemetry data to Application Insights for on-premises environments.

 ## <a name="ApplicationInsights"></a>Get started